sthapitrun/rocky-linux/LoadBalancerNotes.md

 - bypass restricted contents. e.g. for schools and governments restrict some websites.
 - improved speed by caching copies of websites frequently used.

-***Reverse Proxy*** - regulates the traffic coming to the network. enhances security for servers by hiding their IP addresses, blocking malicious traffic, and implementing load balancing to distribute traffic evenly.
+***Reverse Proxy server*** - regulates the traffic coming to the network. enhances security for servers by hiding their IP addresses, blocking malicious traffic, and implementing load balancing to distribute traffic evenly.
 - creates a single POE to regulate incoming traffic to the servers.

    ***Benefits of Reverse proxy (to protect servers)***
 - increases the security on a private network by hiding IP addresses of the servers
 - block malicious traffic such as DDOS attack.
 - where multiple servers are used, RP can act as load balancing to evenly distribute traffic to different servers to reduce overwhelming traffic to one server causing slowness or failure. (traffic cop)

-## Project 3: Creating a Load Balancer using Command Line Interface in GCP
+## Project 3: Creating a Load Balancer using Command Line Interface in GCP(Google Cloud Platform) - VM: Rocky Linux 8
 We will create servers **vweb01**, **vweb02** and **vweb03** to balance our load.
       Purpose:
 - Use the gcloud command line to create a load balancer that distributes web (HTTP) traffic to three separate servers.
 - Create three servers that would contain the exact same content: our wordpress website created in Rocky Linux 8.
 - Any requests to the website would be proxied through the load balancer, which would then, like a traffic cop,